Terminaator: 2005–2008

 2005 saw the release of the band's first live album, Go Live 2005, which was followed in 2006 by Terminaator's 7th studio album Nagu esimene kord.
 In the same year, Terminaator participated in a musical rendition of Romeo & Julia, which was accompanied by a soundtrack.

 In 2007, a traditional anniversary best-of album was released, titled 20, which included two new versions of older songs, two new songs and unreleased live recordings among others.
 Also, the first proper video was made for "Juulikuu lumi 2007".
 The second single released was "Ära oota koidikuni".

 In 2008, two non-album singles, "Oh kuidas sust puudust tunneme" and "Pilves selgimistega", were released.
 This is the first time that the band had released songs not featured on any albums (however, it is yet uncertain, if they will be included to the next studio album, due in 2010).

 In November 2008, Terminaator did three acoustic concerts, of which one will see a release on CD and DVD in 2009.

-2009–
+Since 2009

 On 13 March 2009, Elmar Liitmaa and Harmo Kallaste announced their departure from the band.
 The reasons given were lack of time and new challenges.
-Since then, negotiations are being held with the former guitarist of Brides in Bloom, Taavi Langi.
+Since then, negotiations are being held with the former guitarist of Brides In Bloom, Taavi Langi.
 According to the band's website, recording of new material started in the end of March and the first single from the upcoming studio album was to be released in April.

 The new single, "Just reedeti", debuted on Raadio 2 on 14 May 2009, featuring Taavi Langi on guitar.

 The album, Rakett (Rocket), was released on 13 April 2011.